shrutibits93/ai-resume-assisstant/README.md

   Well you are not doing anything wrong, low keyword match creates a low ATS ranking and this is where you are losing out.
   The resume assistant helps you bridge this gap and make your resume have an ATS match of 90%+, thus helping to elevate your resume.

-1. **Problem:** When applying for new jobs, candidates are not sure what keywords to use to get an ATS match of 90%+
+1. **Problem:** When applying for new jobs, candidates are not sure what keywords to use to get an ATS match of 90%+ and hence do not clearly articulate their experience to match the job.
+                Resume tailoring is a real problem!

 2. **Solution**